Ninette (opera)

 Ninette is an opéra comique in three acts, with music by Charles Lecocq and words by Charles Clairville Jr, Eugène Hubert, G. Lebeaut and Ch. de Trogoff.
 It was first performed at the Théâtre des Bouffes-Parisiens, Paris, on 28 February 1896.

-The opera depicts the complicated but ultimately successful course of true love between two French couples in the reign of Louis XIII.
+The opera depicts the complicated but ultimately successful course of true love between two French couples in the reign of Louis XIII (reigned 1610–1643).
 The two leading characters, Cyrano de Bergerac and Ninon de Lenclos, are loosely based on historical figures.
 This fictionalisation of Cyrano preceded, and is quite different from, Edmond Rostand's well-known version, which was written the following year.

 Background and performance history

 In the 1870s Lecocq had supplanted Jacques Offenbach as Paris's favourite composer of comic operas, and had continued to enjoy frequent successes into the 1880s.
 After Le coeur et la main in 1882, success proved elusive.
 None of his nine subsequent operas had rivalled the popularity of his earlier works.
 Ninette was the most successful of the pieces he wrote in the 1890s, running for 107 performances, but it did not achieve a run comparable with his operas of the 1870s.

 In his new opera Lecocq avoided his frequent theme of confused and farcical wedding nights and turned to a more romantic story, set in 17th-century Paris, and featuring dramatised versions of two historical characters, Cyrano de Bergerac and Ninon de Lenclos, the "Ninette"of the title.
 The opera was staged before Edmond Rostand's play about Cyrano, which was written the following year.
 The Cyrano presented by Lecocq's librettists differs considerably from Rostand's version, being a dashing, confident and good-looking hero.